fnagel/t3extblog/Documentation/Index.rst

 		en

 	:Description:
-		extensive blogsystem, including amongst others tagging, comments, latest comments, categories... could be easy used to replace t3blog.
+		extensive blogsystem, including amongst others tagging, comments, latest comments, categories... could be easy used to replace t3blog (see documentation).
 Simple installation and easy integration.
 Its based on Extbase and Fluid.

 	:Keywords:
 		blog, blogsystem, t3blog